centre-for-educational-technology/htk-web/research.md

 ### Digital Learning Ecosystems

-Digital Learning Ecosystems focuses on planning, modelling and designing new learning systems with the help of technology.
-This study area is characterised by interdisciplinarity, connecting informatics (education technologies, human-computer interaction, social and semantic technology), educational sciences (teacher education, study programme development and competence-based education) with applied cognitive psychology, which in turn helps us see the big picture in such social-technical systems in constant dynamic change and development.
+Digital Learning Ecosystems focuses on planning, modelling and designing new learning systems with the support of technology.
+This study area is characterised by interdisciplinarity, connecting informatics (education technologies, human-computer interaction, social and semantic technology), educational sciences (teacher education, curriculum development and competence-based education) with applied cognitive psychology, which in turn helps us see the big picture in such social-technical systems in constant dynamic change and development.
+Related curricula: Educational Technology (MA) and Digital Learning Games (MA)

 **Head of Study Area:** Kai Pata, Senior Research\\
 **E-mail:** kai.pata@tlu.ee\\